ksu-cs-textbooks/cis526/content/03-asynchronous-js/05-ajax.md

 });
 ```

 Many developers found this all-in-one approach simpler than working directly with `XMLHttpRequest` objects.
-The W3C adopted some of these ideas into the Fetch API.
+The W3C adopted some of these ideas into the Fetch API, which we'll take a look at shortly.

 {{% /notice %}}